mxcl/PromiseKit/Documents/FAQ.md

 hundreds.
 PromiseKit supplies a few utilities to help with specific scenarios, but because it's trivial to write your own chain elements, there's no need for all this extra code in the library.

 * PromiseKit dispatches the execution of every block.
 RxSwift dispatches only when told to do so.
-Moreover, the current dispatching state is an attribute of the chain, not the specific block, as it is in PromiseKit.
+Moreover, in RxSwift, the current dispatching state is an attribute of the chain, not the specific block, as it is in PromiseKit.
 The RxSwift system is more powerful but more complex.
 PromiseKit is simple, predictable and safe.

 * In PromiseKit, both sides of a branched chain refer back to their shared common ancestors.
 In RxSwift,